robudexIT/awsdevopsproject/sdlc automation/project01/README.md

 - Cloudwatch Event

 # How Project Works:
 When an EC2 instance is launched through an Auto Scaling Group, it is configured to automatically retrieve a license key from DynamoDB.
 For simplicity, we store the license key as a Tag on the instance.
-Once the instance obtains the license key, it is marked as 'used' in DynamoDB.
+Once the instance obtains the license key, it is marked as 'used' (**used** attribute is true) in DynamoDB.

-To facilitate this process, an Auto Scaling Group has a lifecycle hook attached to it for instances that are terminating.
+An Auto Scaling Group has a lifecycle hook attached to it for instances that are terminating.
 A CloudWatch Event is set up to monitor this lifecycle hook trigger, which in turn, invokes a Lambda function.

 This Lambda function is responsible for updating the status of the license key in DynamoDB.
-Specifically, it changes the status from 'used' (if the instance is terminating) back to 'unused,' ensuring that the license key becomes available for future instances."
+Specifically, it changes the status from 'used' (**used** attribute is true)  (if the instance is terminating) back to 'unused,' (**used** attribute is false)  ensuring that the license key becomes available for future instances."